 How do I Choose the Best Birdwatching Camera?

-If you’re just starting out, cameras like the Canon PowerShot SX70 and Nikon Coolpix P950 are excellent beginner-friendly options with good zoom, easy settings, and a fair price.
+If you’re just starting out, consider cameras like the Canon PowerShot SX70 and Nikon Coolpix P950.
+They are excellent beginner-friendly options.
+These cameras offer good zoom, easy settings, and a fair price.

 Our Pick